walles/exactype/README.md

 * Add vibrations on key presses
 * Condition audio / vibration feedback on how close the hit was to the key we think the user pressed.
+* Add an Activity that helps users enabling / choosing the new keyboard.

+# TODO Before Publishing on Google Play
 * Take keyboard layouts from the AOSP keyboard and let users choose one or more in a Settings activity.
 Note that we most likely need to match their licensing terms for this.
 * Change keyboard layout by swiping left or right with two fingers.
 * Think about splitting the keyboard when wide enough

+# TODO Misc
 * Think about keyboard transparency, especially on phones in landscape mode
-* Add an Activity that helps users enabling / choosing the new keyboard.

 # DONE
 * Create an IME that when selected shows an empty view
+* Add licensing information (same as AOSP)